Empirical-org-Archive/Documentation/Getting-Started/Readme.md

 ## Code Tour
 *Ready to start hacking?
 Learn about our code base.*

-A walking tour of our code through the user experience. (in development).
+A walking tour through the user's experience. (in development).

 [A High level overview of our code base.](https://github.com/empirical-org/Documentation/blob/master/Compass/Code-Overview/Compass%20Code%20Overview.md)

+How to build a Compass App. (in development).

 ## Install Process
 *How the heck do I get this running?*